 The course schedule is designed to be feasible for working professionals, but does require your time, active engagement, and commitment to all of these required components:

-- 8 live, online sessions, 75 minutes weekly (schedule below); office hours are optional
+- 8 live, online sessions, 75 minutes each (schedule below)

 - weekly reading assignments and optional reflecting writing (one peer reviewed), up to 90 minutes weekly, on your own time

 - 2 individual assignments (self-audit, research design plan), approx 3 hours total, on your own time